Serendi-pity1995/Concept-for-Performance-Prediction-of-AI-Applications-on-Heterogeneous-Edge-Devices/on_ultra96/README.md

 # Contents

 After the pynq-dpu is installed, import the files in this directory into the main directory of pynq-dpu.
-The programs in folder "Measurement_Inference" are about measuring the inference execution time of various CNN models.
+The programs in folder `Measurement_Inference` are about measuring the inference execution time of various CNN models.

 ## Example
 Before running these measurement programs, you need to import the compiled corresponding .xmodel files into the corresponding paths.